 Lymphoma and other malignancies, some fatal, have been reported in children

 and adolescent patients treated with TNF blockers, including HUMIRA.

 Postmarketing cases of hepatosplenic T-cell lymphoma (HSTCL), a rare type of T-cell

 lymphoma, have been reported in patients treated with TNF blockers, including HUMIRA.

 These cases have had a very aggressive disease course and have been fatal.
 The majority

-of reported TNF blocker cases has occurred in patients with Crohn’s disease or ulcerative
+of reported TNF blocker cases have occurred in patients with Crohn’s disease or ulcerative

 colitis and the majority were in adolescent and young adult males.
-Almost all these
+Almost all of these

 patients had received treatment with azathioprine or 6-mercaptopurine concomitantly